rcourt1/claude-toolkit/README.md

 This repo collects the patterns, instructions, and workflow helpers I find myself returning to.
 The goal is to have them in one place, structured and reusable, rather than scattered or retyped every session.

+> **Note:** This is built around my personal use of Claude and Claude Code.
+Many of the patterns here are not Claude-specific - they translate to other AI coding tools with small adjustments.
+For example, `CLAUDE.md` to `AGENTS.md` for tools that follow the emerging open-source agent convention.

 ## What is in this repo

 | Folder | Contents |